-In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
-Agora provides multiple preset voice changers and reverberation effects.
-You can also flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.
+In social and entertainment scenarios, users often need various voice effects to enhance an interactive experience.
+To accomplish this, Agora provides multiple preset voice changers and reverberation effects.
+You can also dynamically change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 Ensure that you prepare the development environment.
 See Integrate the SDK.

 Use a preset voice changer option and reverberation effect

 You can use one of the following preset voice changer options by calling the

 - An old man's voice.